mikael-kalstad/Quote-Machine/README.md

-A quote is just a tattoo on the tongue
+> A quote is just a tattoo on the tongue

-    - Attributed to William F. DeVault
+-Attributed to William F. DeVault

 # What I have learned